engtuncay/engtuncay.github.io/svelte/svelte-01-core.md

 So far, we've dealt exclusively with internal state — that is to say, the values are only accessible within a given component.

-In any real application, you'll need to pass data from one component down to its children.
+In any real application, you'll need to `pass data from one component down to its children`.
 To do that, we need to declare properties, generally shortened to 'props'.
 In Svelte, we do that with the `export keyword`.
 Edit the `Nested.svelte` component:

 ```js
 <script>